 Susan Wright West Yorkshire, United Kingdom

 An experimental printmaker using etching and other print making techniques.
-The work is concerned with the process of transformation of discarded and forgotten books into new printed images.
-The pages from books make the imagery emulating the landscape, the prints become imaginary map like places.
-A new 2 or 3 dimensional narrative emerges from the old books as they form a new printed landscape
+The work is concerned with the temporal transformation of discarded and forgotten objects into new printed images which emulate the landscape, becoming imaginary map like places.
+A new 2 or 3 dimensional narrative emerges as they form their new printed landscape

-My work is concerned with the process of transformation of discarded and forgotten objects into new artwork.
-Currently old, decaying books are used to produce printed images, these develop a narrative within my work.
-Books left in the landscape held stories before they were found.
-This repositories of ideas, knowledge and values are both lost and changed as they evolve.
+My work is concerned with the temporal transformation of discarded and forgotten objects into new artwork.
+Objects such as decaying books and texts are used to produce printed images, these develop a narrative within my work.
+These things held stories before they were found and their repositories of ideas, knowledge and values are both lost and changed as they evolve.
 Moving through the print making process they develop new representations, stories and ideas.

-Layers of dialogue, meaning, history and ecology are added to a previously established narrative.
-By using the pages from books to create the imagery, they take an active part in the finished pieces.
+Layers of dialogue, meaning, history and ecology are added to a previously established narrative which takes an active part in the finished pieces.
 The prints become map like, map like symbols are added to the image.
 They are imaginary places, a new narrative emerges.